GL-LowPopArt: A Nearly Instance-Wise Minimax-Optimal Estimator for Generalized Low-Rank Trace Regression: Abstract

 \section{Abstract}

 We present \texttt{GL-LowPopArt}, a novel Catoni-style estimator for generalized low-rank trace regression.
 Building on \texttt{LowPopArt}~\citep{jang2024lowrank}, it employs a two-stage approach: nuclear norm regularization followed by matrix Catoni estimation.
 We establish state-of-the-art estimation error bounds, surpassing existing guarantees~\citep{fan2019generalized,kang2022generalized}, and reveal a novel experimental design objective, $\GL(\pi)$.
-The key technical challenge is controlling bias from the nonlinear inverse link function, which we address by our two-stage approach.
-We prove a \textit{local} minimax lower bound, showing that our \texttt{GL-LowPopArt} enjoys instance-wise optimality up to the condition number of the ground-truth Hessian.
-Applications include generalized linear matrix completion, where \texttt{GL-LowPopArt} achieves a state-of-the-art Frobenius error guarantee, and \textbf{bilinear dueling bandits}, a novel setting inspired by general preference learning~\citep{zhang2024bilinear}.
-Our analysis of a \texttt{GL-LowPopArt}-based explore-then-commit algorithm reveals a new, potentially interesting problem-dependent quantity, along with improved Borda regret bound than vectorization~\citep{wu2024dueling}.
+The key technical challenge is controlling bias from the nonlinear inverse link function, which we address with our two-stage approach.
+We prove a \textit{local minimax lower bound}, showing that our \texttt{GL-LowPopArt} enjoys instance-wise optimality up to the condition number of the ground-truth Hessian.
+Our method immediately achieves an improved Frobenius error guarantee for generalized linear matrix completion.
+We also introduce a new problem setting called \textbf{bilinear dueling bandits}, a contextualized version of dueling bandits with a general preference model.
+Using an explore-then-commit approach with \texttt{GL-LowPopArt}, we show an improved Borda regret bound over na\"{i}ve vectorization~\citep{wu2024dueling}.

-\section{Introduction}
+\section{INTRODUCTION}